This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Cajun seasoning

-Garden fresh is the best way to make this skillet.
-It always tastes better fresh and you can’t go wrong mixing zucchini and squash together.
+• Vegetables: Garden-fresh is the best way to make this skillet.
+It always tastes better fresh, and you can’t go wrong mixing zucchini and squash together.
+Asparagus and bell peppers add that crunchy texture

 Cajun Shrimp and Sausage Vegetable Skillet close up

-How do you make cajun shrimp and sausage skillet?
+How do you make Cajun shrimp and sausage skillet?

-2. Add: Next, add olive oil and cajun seasoning and toss until coated.
+2. Add: Next, add olive oil and Cajun seasoning and toss until coated.

 4. Cook for about 5-7 minutes until the shrimp is pink and the vegetables are tender.